Frequently Asked Questions about counselor duties

 What types of recreational activities will I be expected to lead with the campers?

 Every day you will organize fun recreational sports, large scale games, teambuilding challenges, or manual activities for the campers... all in English.
-You can introduce activities that you have already done at your other childcare jobs in the USA / UK, like capture the flag or acting out stories in front of a campfire.
+You can introduce activities that you have already done at your other childcare jobs, like capture the flag or acting out stories in front of a campfire.
 One approach is to think simply about what the kids would like to do, then imagine how to organize it using a maximum of English, inserting target vocabulary from that day's theme.
 Counselors also lead a daily variety show that is at the heart of American Village: it makes practicing English interactive and fun!
 Song, dance, skits, costumes, challenges... you name it, its possible!

 What is English class like at your camps?